“The day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 Work with me in a single 50-minute session to get a taste of an IST session or drop-in as you desire working with the pace that works for you.
 IST sessions are extremely powerful and help you to understand and work through a range of challenges from trauma, stress and anxiety to feeling disconnected and stuck.
 We will use body-based practices and tools that you can take with you even after the session has finished.

-A deep dive into the world of somatic education and therapy focused work, nervous system health, growing the window of resilience and more.
+A deep dive into the world of somatic education and therapy focused work, nervous system health, growing the window of capacity and more.
 With 12x 50-minute sessions weekly over the course of 3 months you will feel empowered, embodied, alive, safe and fully in touch with your inner landscape.
-Read more about it in detail below.
+Pre-Requisite: 12 IST sessions minimum.
+Read more about it here.

 Arrival Package

-This package is for new clients and consists of 4x 50-minute sessions you can use anytime over a 2-month period focused on exploring safety and trust.
+This package is for new clients and consists of 4x 50-minute sessions weekly over the course of 1 month focused on exploring safety and trust.
 This is for those who know they want to dive deeper than a single session but aren't ready to commit yet.
-Recommended to “arrive” into this work.
+Highly recommended to help you “arrive” into somatic-focused work.

 WHAT TO EXPECT IN A SESSION?

-• Exploration of core movement patterns (yield, push, reach, grasp, and pull).
+Exploration of core developmental movement patterns (yield, push, reach, grasp, and pull).

 Are you feeling disconnected?
 Do you suffer from trauma or chronic stress symptoms, unhealthy relationships, or feel like you can’t be present?